Veterinary Surgery in Killeen, TX

-From routine to advanced surgical procedures, our practice offers safe and effective options using state-of-the-art equipment and best practices.
+From spay and neuter to advanced surgical procedures, our animal hospital offers safe and effective options using state-of-the-art equipment and best practices.

 At Stagecoach Pet Hospital, we understand that you are probably nervous about submitting your pet to any type of surgical procedure.